VDHSoft-com/laravel-test-package/README.md

 # Test package for Laravel 10

 This is a simple test package/skeleton for Laravel 10+; I use it as the base of my 'vendor' modules; just change the name 'TestPkg' into everything you want.
+<br>it shows how create class/members and views in a package.
 <br><br>All comments are welcome !

 ## Important